SCC-IIITDM/Encryption-Decryption-25/README.md

 **What you know:**

 * Cleans up or reverses actions from the previous stage
-* Based on the FSM output, it chooses which cleanup action to apply
+* Based on the decision tree's output, it chooses how to include but cleanup the extra bit.

-**Hint:**

-> If the FSM added a bit (like for parity), this is where it’s removed.
-If sign bits were extended, this is where they're dropped.
-Think of this as the final polish on the data before output.

----

 ## 🔢 Inputs and Outputs